VeronicaGlez/Disocactus_transcriptome/README.md

 <div class=text-justify>

 - `measurements` folder has two sub folders which contais:
-  - 1) `DE` folder with 40 tables in csv format.
+  - 1) `DE` folder contains 40 tables in csv format.
 Every table has measurements of epidermal cells of tepals from *D.eichalmii*.
 This measurements were obtained using microphotographs of tepal epidermal cells and the [ImageJ](https://imagej.nih.gov/ij/download.html) program.
-  - 2) `DS` folder with 83 files in csv format.
+  - 2) `DS` folder contains 83 files in csv format.
 Every file has measurements of epidermal cells of tepals from *D.speciosus*.

-  Those files are separated because every one corresponds to a different tepal, from a different position in the flower: the position can be internal(int) or external (ext) and, from a different developmental stage (1-3).
-For example, the file called **Results_DS1_ext_11.csv** means: Results from *D. speciosus* developmental stage "1", tepal from external position, number of the tepal observed "11".
+  These files are separated because each one corresponds to a different tepal from a different position in the flower: the position can be internal(int) or external (ext) and from different stage development (1-3).
+For example, the file called **Results_DS1_ext_11.csv** means: Results from *D. speciosus* tepal stage development "1" from external position, observed tepal number "11".

   This measurements were obtained using microphotographs of tepal epidermal cells and the [ImageJ](https://imagej.nih.gov/ij/download.html) program.